top of page

 What's the Issue

-Snow from roadways and parking areas has been repeatedly directed into a concentrated area against residential structures.
+Tahoe Village HOA collects snow from roadways and parking areas and repeatedly directs/piles it in concentrated areas against residential structures.

 This creates conditions that differ significantly from natural snowfall, including increased loading, water concentration, and potential erosion near structural supports.